 I currently lecture in Chinese medicine: Acupuncture, at all levels of the undergraduate and Master's courses.
 I’m the module leader in Chinese medicine: Principles, Strategies and Treatment, Course Leader for the Acupuncture Masters and hold the position of Clinical Supervisor in the University Polyclinic.

 I am a member of 'EASTmedicine' and 'Patient Outcomes in Health' research groups at Westminster.
 In the summer of 2013 I presented at the University of Westminster Summer School on the Ethics and clinical application of Acupuncture for Stroke Care and in September 2013 I gave an oral presentation and paper on the Pericardium Xin Bao at the IASTAM conference in Korea.
-I am currently enrolled in MPhil/PhD at The Middlesex University.
+I am currently enrolled in PhD with Nanjing University through the Shu Lan Institute.